jbx-protocol/juice-docs/docs/user/project.md

 To begin, visit [juicebox.money/create](https://juicebox.money/create).
 You will need to have an Ethereum wallet and some ETH to pay for gas fees.

 - If you need an Ethereum wallet, visit [Metamask.io](https://metamask.io/) to set one up.
-- To experiment before committing to mainnet, you can use the [Goerli Testnet juicebox.money](https://goerli.juicebox.money/).
+- To experiment before committing to mainnet, you can use the [Sepolia Testnet juicebox.money](https://sepolia.juicebox.money/).

 What to know beforehand: